Third-Party-Script-Watch/thirdpartyscriptwatch.com/README.md

 ### The UI

-The UI is a fairly basic pile of JavaScript that generates interactive SVG charts from the metrics; and allows filtering, deep-linking & display of details on the scripts & metrics.
+The UI is a Vue.js application that generates interactive SVG charts from the metrics; and allows filtering, deep-linking & display of details on the scripts & metrics.

 **Built using:**

+* Vue.js
 * TypeScript
 * Sass
 * Parcel